|

 Nyctiphrynus yucatanius,

-called "Chac Pujuy" in Maya.
+called "Chac Pujuy" in Maya, this endemic mid-size nightjar

 Yucatan Quail,